albar965/littlenavmap-manual/src/en/MENUS.rst

 .. note::

    You can save the flight plan files in any place if not used by a simulator.
 I recommend a directory in ``Documents`` like ``Documents\Little Navmap\Flight Plans``.

 .. warning::

    Always save a copy of the flight plan in the default PLN format to be able to reload all information.
-Writing to and reading from other formats like X-Plane PLN might result in information loss.
+Writing to and reading from other formats like X-Plane FMS might result in information loss.
    See :doc:`FLIGHTPLANFMT` for more information.